-2.1 All Directors, whether municipal councilors or appointed citizens of a member municipality, are expected to conduct themselves in a manner tht reflects positively on the Authority.

-All Directors shall serve in a conscientious and diligent manner.
-No Director shall use the influence of office for any purpose other than for the exercise of his/her official duties.
-All Directors will adhere to this Code of Conduct and:

-- a) Uphold the mandate, vision and mission of the Authority; - b) Consider the Authority's jurisdiction in its entirty, including their appointing municipality; - c) Respect confidentiality; - d) Approach all Authority issues with an open mind, with consideration for the organization as a whole; - e) Exercise the powers of a Director when acting in a meeting of the Authority; - Respect the democratic process and repect decisions of the Board of Directors,
+- 2.1 All Directors, whether municipal councilors or appointed citizens of a member municipality, are expected to conduct themselves in a manner that reflects positively on the Authority. - 2.2 All Directors shall serve in a conscientious and diligent manner.
+No Director shall use the influence of office for any purpose other than for the exercise of his/her official duties. - 2.3 All Directors and members of Committees will adhere to this Code of Conduct and: - a) Uphold the mandate, vision and mission of the Authority; - b) Consider the Authority's jurisdiction in its entirety, including their appointing municipality; - c) Respect confidentiality; - d) Approach all Authority issues with an open mind, with consideration for the organization as a whole; - e) Exercise the powers of a Director when acting in a meeting of the Authority; - Respect the democratic process and respect decisions of the Board of Directors,